Cybercrime in Ghana: Estate fraud

 Unlike both identity fraud and fake gold dealers, estate fraud targets Ghanaians rather than Westerners.
 Quite often, Ghanaians will migrate abroad for employment opportunities, typically due to higher wages abroad, and come back to Ghana for retirement.
 These fraudsters set up fake websites offering luxury housing for those returning, and will offer to construct housing for them.
 The scammers sell blueprints, land and materials in progression to the victims, with the ultimate goal of maximizing wealth extraction.

 Blackmail

 Ghana is home to the largest collection of e-waste dumpsites in the world.
 These sites consist of old electronic items including computers, laptops and mobile phones.
-Culprits will rummage through these items in search of sensitive hardrives, that may contain information to blackmail victims.
-An example of this was an attempt by Ghanaian cybercriminals to blackmail U.S. Congressmen Robert Wexler upon finding his old hardrive in an e-waste dumpsite.
+Culprits will rummage through these items in search of sensitive hard drives, that may contain information to blackmail victims.
+An example of this was an attempt by Ghanaian cybercriminals to blackmail U.S. Congressmen Robert Wexler upon finding his old hard drive in an e-waste dumpsite.